Brown Math Contest for Modeling

 BMCM (local contest):

-The competition will be taking place November 11 at 9am ET to November 13 at 5pm ET.
-The problems will be posted on this page (and emailed to registered participants) at 9am on Friday, November 12 .
+The competition will be taking place November 15-17, 2024.
+The problems will be sent over email at 9am on Friday, November 15 .

 MCM (international contest):